Chartability/POUR-CAF/README.md

 _This heuristic is synthesized from community practices_.

-__Description__: Contrast or textures cannot be adjusted as-needed.
-User must be able to change contrast as needed.
-DX must not interfere with or override user’s independent contrast adjustments and DX must adjust accordingly to new settings.
-DX textures (such as those used on fills) must be able to be turned on or off according to user preference.
+__Description__: Contrast or textures must provide a way to be adjusted as-needed.
+Chart must not interfere with or override user’s independent contrast adjustments and chart must adjust accordingly to new settings.
+Chart textures (such as those used on fills) must be able to be turned on or off according to user preference.

 __Cited community practice__: [https://observablehq.com/@frankelavsky/experimental-color-scale-textures](https://observablehq.com/@frankelavsky/experimental-color-scale-textures)